cutopia-labs/CUtopia/README.md

 The master branch is connected with [cutopia.app](cutopia.app), any updates on master branch will rebuild the production website.
 Similar to master branch, the dev branch is linked with [dev.cutopia.app](dev.cutopia.app).

+You can come and join our [telegram group](https://t.me/+Al8YBqRRLxg1Yzll) to discuss suggestions and new features.

-If you want to join the team (with access to AWS, GA, Sentry, and the database), please kindly [email us](mailto::cutopia.app@gmail.com) with your resume / github profile.
+If you want to join the development team (with access to AWS, GA, Sentry, and the database), you can [email us](mailto::cutopia.app@gmail.com) with your resume / github profile.

 ## Guidelines